xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-Which is received on the client as:
+Which is received on the client:

 <div class="highlighter-rouge">
 <pre class="highlight">